caoimheD/pp4shoppinglist/README.md

 <a name="listdetails"></a>
 ### List Details page

 When users click on the 'see details' link on the 'your lists' page, this will bring them into the list details page for that specific list.
-On this page, users can see all details related to that list such as title, description, date created, last updated, due date and items.
+On this page, users can see all details related to that list such as title, description, date created, last updated, due date, complete status and items.
 Other than viewing, users can also take actions on this page with 3 different buttons.

 The 'edit list' button brings up a form with the title, description, due date and complete status fields.
 Users can edit these fields and mark the list as complete, save the form and they will be redirected to the list details page which will now change to show the updates made.

 The 'delete list' button will bring up a confirmation page asking if the user wants to delete the list.
 When this is confirmed, the list is deleted and the user is redirected to the 'your lists' page.
 The deleted list no longer shows there, as it has been deleted.

-The 'edit items' button ...
+The 'add item' button brings up the from from the item list with the name and quantity fields.
+When users fill this in and submit, it redirects back to the list details page for the list they are updating, with the new item showing there.

 <a name="registration"></a>
 ### Register/login/logout

 These options are displayed on the navigation bar.
-Click on 'register' opens a form which asks the user to select a username and password.
+Clicking on 'register' opens a form which asks the user to select a username and password.
 There is an option field for an email address.
 Once the fields are filled in, users can then click on the 'sign up' button and this will create their account.

 If users click on the 'login' option, this brings up a form where they insert their username and password.
 When clicking on 'sign in', they are redirected back to the homepage with the updated navigation options and will see a success message confirming they have signed in.